-Recently, Emily and I were invited by Charleston Legal Services to work at a Spanish power of attorney clinic in Charleston, SC.
+Recently, Emily and I were invited by Charleston Legal Access to work at a Spanish power of attorney clinic in Charleston, SC.
 About nine lawyers offered their time and expertise pro bono to assist undocumented and limited English proficient Spanish families in case of arrest, detention, deportation, or other incapacitating circumstance.

 They met with families, many of whom had children or minor relatives who are United States citizens and provided legal advice with regard to powers of attorney.
 One power of attorney allowed a trusted friend or family the ability of control over property and banking.
 The other would serve to entrust their children and give the caretakers power to make decisions.